Ethiopian Citizens for Social Justice

 Ethiopian Citizens for Social Justice (የኢትዮጵያ ዜጎች ለማኅበራዊ ፍትህ; abbreviated ኢዜማ) is a liberal political party in Ethiopia.
 It was formed in May 2019 from the merger of the Patriotic Ginbot 7, Ethiopian Democratic Party (EDP), All-Ethiopian Democratic Party (AEDP), Semayawi Party, New Generation Party (NGP), Gambella Regional Movement (GRM), and Unity for Democracy and Justice (UDJ) party.
 In July 2019, ye-Ethiopia Ra'iy Party (ERaPa) also merged into EZeMa.
 The party's logo consists of scales of justice with a large pencil acting as a pole connecting the scales.

-Its leader is Berhanu Nega, and its deputy leader is Andualem Aragie.
+Its leader is Eyob Mesafint after the cofounder Berhanu Nega stepped away in March 2026, and its deputy leader is Nigatu Welde.
 Yeshiwas Assefa and Chane Kebede are chairperson and deputy chairperson, respectively.

-On 25 May 2023, several founders of the party resigned from membership, citing irreconcilable differences and the party's increasingly close connection with the ruling Prosperity Party.
+The party’s leader currently serves as the Minister of Education of Ethiopia.
+Several other members of the party have also assumed leadership and administrative positions at the regional level.
+EZEMA is the largest opposition political party in Ethiopia, with branch offices established across all regions of the country.
+The party deliberately avoids rigid ideological alignment, instead embracing social justice as its core philosophical foundation and guiding principle, while grounding its political agenda in citizenship-based politics and democratic federalism as its central pillars.